isfaidaznam/loan-repayment-prediction/README.md

 38. employment_length                      (0.005634)
 39. revolving_utillization                 (0.002154)

+## 2.5 How to Initiate Data Anaylsis

+To initiate data analysis process, simply run the `01_data_analysis.py` file.

 ## 3.0 Train Test Data Splitting

 The dataset is split into 80:20.
 The 80% of the dataset is used as the training dataset, while the other 20% is used for testing dataset.